animeshpaul91/Spring-and-Hibernate-Masterclass/Full_Stack_with_SpringBoot_and_Angular/eCommerce-Project/README.md

 9. View Order History

-## These are security/access-control features in the application.
+<p> These are security/access-control features in the application. </p>
 1. User Registration
 2. Login/Logout
 3. VIP Member Access

-### Security features were built by leveraging OpenID Connect(OIDC) on top on OAuth2.0
+<p> Security features were built by leveraging OpenID Connect(OIDC) on top on OAuth2.0 </p>

-### Brief Description of Application:
+<p> Brief Description of Application: </p>

-This project centered around developing a simple e-Commerce online shopping website as a full-stack web application by exposing inventory data from RDBMS through REST APIs using a SpringBoot backend application which gets consumed by a frontend Angular application.
+<p> This project centered around developing a simple e-Commerce online shopping website as a full-stack web application by exposing inventory data from RDBMS through REST APIs using a SpringBoot backend application which gets consumed by a frontend Angular application.
 Implemented features to display product data, search for products, add to shopping cart, checkout cart and form validation.
-In addition, security features were built by leveraging Okta with OAuth2.0.
+In addition, security features were built by leveraging Okta with OAuth2.0. </p>

-The RESTful services were exposed directly from the MySQL database using Spring DATA JPA REST.
-The client (Angular App) consumes this data to display and populate the shopping items in its components.
+<p> The RESTful services were exposed directly from the MySQL database using Spring DATA JPA REST.
+The client (Angular App) consumes this data to display and populate the shopping items in its components. </p>

 ### Technologies Used:
+#### Backend Components:
+1. SpringBoot
+2. Hibernate
+3. Maven
+4. Tomcat
+5. MySQL
-#### Backend Components: SpringBoot, Hibernate, Maven, Tomcat, MySQL Database, Okta (for security features).
+6. Okta (for security features).

-#### Frontend Components: Angular, Typescript, HTML5, CSS3, Bootstrap.
+#### Frontend Components
+1. Angular 11
+2. Typescript
+3. Bootstrap.
+4. HTML5
+5. CSS3

 ### A few snippets of the application: